Mingqj/DepthFusion/README.md

 ![](./resources/pipeline.png)

 ## Updates
-- [2025.05.06] - Support DepthFusion for 3D object detection with LiDAR-camera fusion.
+- [2025.05.06] - Released the code and model weights for DepthFusion.
+- [2025.02.24] - Submitted DepthFusion to IEEE Transactions on Multimedia (TMM).

 ## Main Results
 ### Nuscenes Detection